 Supporting First Nations-led Campaigns

-If you would like to learn more about and support First Nations-led initiatives that align with Solar Citizen’s mission of achieving a fair future powered by clean energy for all, here are some suggested organisations you could could check out*:
+If you would like to learn more about and support First Nations-led initiatives that Solar Citizens has made a contribution to and align with our mission of achieving a fair future powered by clean energy for all, here are some suggested organisations you could check out*:

 Our Islands Our Home is a First Nations-led campaign of 350.org, which is not a First Nations-led organisation.